Green Construction: Building a Sustainable Future

 Sustainability and Green Building

-Sustainability and high performance building incorporates construction and development techniques, materials and designs intended to minimize a home’s impact on the environment and conserve natural resources.
-It is a practical response to a wide range of issues affecting all consumers: rising energy costs, the need to improve air quality, ensure clean water and minimize water usage.
-It means:
+It is a practical response to a wide range of issues affecting all consumers: rising energy costs, the need to improve air quality, ensure clean water, minimize water usage and reduce overall impacts on the environment.

 • Energy-efficiency improvements, such as high levels of insulation, efficient HVAC systems, high-performance windows and energy-efficient appliances or lighting